TinnedTuna/PPUKYork/York/Meetings/2013/10/18/minutes.md

 ### Initial Discussions

-Phil let Turner know that the stall table for campaigning had been bought at a cost of £35, and the accounts therefore need updating.

 Sephy poses the question to the floor of what do the attendees feel is the most important issue to themselves right now.